- About WDD

 1 in 2 people currently living with type 2 diabetes is undiagnosed.
 Early diagnosis and treatment are key to prevent the complications of diabetes and achieve healthy outcomes.
 All families are potentially affected by diabetes and so awareness of the signs, symptoms and risk factors for all types of diabetes are vital to help detect it early.

 Diabetes can be expensive for the individual and family.
 In many countries, the cost of insulin injection and daily monitoring alone can consume half of a family’s average disposable income, and regular and affordable access to essential diabetes medicines are out of reach for too many.
 Improving access to affordable diabetes medicines and care is therefore urgent to avoid increased costs for the individual and family, which impact on health outcomes.

 Less than 1 in 4 family members have access to diabetes education programmes.
 Family support in diabetes care has been shown to have a substantial effect in improving health outcomes for people with diabetes.
 It is therefore important that ongoing diabetes self-management education and support be accessible to all people with diabetes and their families to reduce the emotional impact of the disease that can result in a negative quality of life.

-Campaign messages, materials and promotional actions for World Diabetes Day 2018-19 will be made available soon to help the diabetes and wider community prepare for awareness activities throughout the month of November.
+Campaign messages, materials and promotional actions for World Diabetes Day and World Diabetes Month 2018-19 will be made available soon to help the diabetes and wider community prepare for awareness activities throughout the month of November.